What do SMTP Message Responses Mean?

-When a message is received, it is given a three digit SMTP response code which is used by the mail servers to communicate.
-There are several types of SMTP response codes:
+When an SMTP connection is received, each command is given a three digit SMTP response code which is used by the mail servers to indicate a response.
+For further details on SMTP codes and severities, see RFC-5321 section 4.2.1.
+There are several types of SMTP response codes, but the ones you are most likely to see when interacting with Spam Experts are:

 - Positive SMTP Response